JitendraCh-Kore/pms-injectable-docs/README.md

      password: string           //user's password
 }
 ```
-> Name, Email and Password are required elements, absence of any of them will throw an error.
+> Name, Email and Password are required elements.

 ## Logout Function
-In order to logout or wipe-out PMS Injectable app active session, call `window._PMS.flush()` function.
+To logout or wipe-out from PMS Injectable Application active session, call `window._PMS.flush()` function.
 You can call this function anywhere as per the requirement.

 <br/>